CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 ### -= QQQ =-

 #### Quiet Lands
- Card Erratum: Replace "is reduced to half its original prowess (rounded up)." with "is reduced by half (rounded up)."
+ Card Erratum: Replace "is reduced to half its original prowess (rounded up)." with "isbreduced by half (rounded up)."

 #### Quickbeam
- May tap to give +1 prowess to another character facing an automatic- attack, or hazard keyed to his site.
+ May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.

 ### -= RRR =-